geonetwork/doc/source/api/q-search.rst

   - ``0`` (default, if the parameter is not provided).

-  - Any other value: returns the summary only.
+  - Any other value returns the summary only.

 - ``resultType``: type of summary to return.
-Summaries are configured in https://github.com/geonetwork/core-geonetwork/blob/master/web/src/main/webapp/WEB-INF/config-summary.xml#L132-L249
+Summaries are configured in the ``summaryTypes`` section in https://github.com/geonetwork/core-geonetwork/blob/master/web/src/main/webapp/WEB-INF/config-summary.xml#L132-L249

-  - ``hits`` (default value if not provided), returns the fields configured in https://github.com/geonetwork/core-geonetwork/blob/master/web/src/main/webapp/WEB-INF/config-summary.xml#L185
+  - ``hits`` (default value if not provided), returns the fields configured in the ``hits`` section in https://github.com/geonetwork/core-geonetwork/blob/master/web/src/main/webapp/WEB-INF/config-summary.xml#L185

-  - ``details`` (recommended value to send), returns the fields configured in https://github.com/geonetwork/core-geonetwork/blob/master/web/src/main/webapp/WEB-INF/config-summary.xml#L133
+  - ``details`` (recommended value to send), returns the fields configured in the ``details`` section in https://github.com/geonetwork/core-geonetwork/blob/master/web/src/main/webapp/WEB-INF/config-summary.xml#L133

 - Other values in the summaries section are allowed